-The dossier limits its risk assessment of proteins to those not found in QPS strains of S. cerevisiae.
-The section on toxicology immediately above describes the absence of any adverse effects from the NOVO Yeast Cream produced from 4 GM yeast strains, one of which is MT748, the object of this dossier.
+The dossier limits its risk assessment of proteins to those not found in QPS strains of S. cere-visiae.
+The section on toxicology immediately above describes the absence of any adverse effects from the NOVO Yeast Cream produced from 4 GM yeast strains, one of which is YAK729.

 It can be noted that each of the 4 GM yeast strains produces its own medicinal peptide, and these peptides are removed from the fermentation broth.
 After fermentation, this peptide is extracted out of the fermentation medium in a very efficient and controlled process.
 Before being released as feed material, the yeast slurry is heat-treated and ensiled.
 The insulin precursor from the GM strain is not insulin itself.
 Furthermore, insulin itself would never function following oral ingestion in a feed due to digestive proteolysis.
-It is worth noting that for reasons of molecular biology, the gene in the production plasmid pMT742 that codes for resistance to ampicillin is not expressed in eukaryotic cells such as yeast cells.
-Thus, the enzyme inducing the antibiotic resistance (i.e., $\beta$ -lactamase) is not produced in the yeast even though the gene itself is present.